 Prevent Nav (optional)

 Each Action can be prevented from navigating to its expected page by turning on Prevent Nav.
 It acts as an override switch to ignore the URL field or any other element that results in loading a new page.
 This is useful for situations where you want to click on a link to record the analytics but not go to the destination, such as for a download link.

-- Rules can be applied to each Action to validate the data on each step of the journey.
+- Rules can be applied to each Action to validate the data at each step of the Journey.
 Rules are created in the Rules Library (see Applying Rules to Audits and Journeys for instructions).

 - Once all the Actions are configured, click Save and Finish.